How to Convert Handwriting to Text: Methods & Best Practices

 Use Appropriate Settings

 Select output formats that preserve your document structure.
 For notes you will edit extensively, plain text works well.
-For documents where formatting matters, choose PDF or Word formats that maintain layout and spacing.
+For documents where formatting matters, choose DOCX or JSON formats that maintain layout and spacing.

 Process in Batches Strategically